przemekdan1/design_patterns/README.md

 C#

+Currency Exchanger is a C# console application that fetches and displays exchange rates for various currencies against the Polish złoty (PLN).
+It allows users to convert amounts between different currencies using the latest exchange rates from the National Bank of Poland (NBP) API.

 - **Singleton**: Ensures a class has only one instance and provides a global point of access to it.
 - **Factory Method**: Defines an interface for creating an object, but lets subclasses alter the type of objects that will be created.